-Recently I retweeted a link to an article about using the Note-taking feature in WORDsearch Bible Software (from WORDsearch Blog: http://bit.ly/1AZ7Edh).
-My Tweet stated, “Most important feature in any bible study app”.
-I was describing the note-taking feature available in most Bible software.
+Recently I retweeted a link to an article about using the Bible study notes feature in WORDsearch Bible Software (WORDsearch Blog).
+My Tweet stated, “Most important feature in any bible study app.”
+I was describing the Bible study note-taking feature available in most Bible software.

-Fundamentally, other features like search, language study or displaying eBooks ranks ahead of note-taking in Bible study software, but no other key feature gets less attention from Bible study software publishers than note-taking.
+Fundamentally, other features like search, language study or displaying eBooks ranks ahead of note-taking in Bible study software.
+No other key feature gets less attention from Bible study software publishers than Bible study notes.
 Most offer some kind of notes, but they usually don’t include features like…

 - Automatic Bible reference hyperlinking

 - Exporting or printing

 Bible software makers need to give their Bible study notes feature some attention because it can become one of the most important features in the program.
 If a Digital Bible student uses Bible software with good note-taking tools, then the tips below will turn them into Bible study note-taking power users.

 Don’t buy Bible software without a good note-taking experience.
 What should buyers look for?
 Here’s my list of the bare minimum notes features.

 Tie a note to a single verse, a passage, and a whole chapter

 Some programs will tie the note to a single verse.
 Others to a chapter.
 A few can do both.
 The best programs give the user many options, including the ability to tie a note to a range of verses or even a single word/phrase.
 Programs that only tie notes to the whole chapter limit the usefulness.
 A chapter may include three different preaching texts.
 I don’t want the first passage’s notes to get in the way while I’m studying the first or second passage in that chapter.
 If your software only connects notes to a whole chapter, lobby the publisher to fix this or switch.
 Before buying a program find out if it does this and avoid those that do.